alexispdDev/student-performance-prediction/docs/project-documentation.md

 ### Problem summary

-Problem: predict student academic performance.
+* **What are we trying to do:** Predict student academic performance.
-Target: 'Exam Score'.
-Evaluation metric: RMSE.
+* **What's the objective:** What's the student's potential exam scores, given their situation.
+* **How are we evaluating this:** RMSE.
-How the model can be used: the model can serve as an early warning system — enabling educators and decision-makers to take proactive, data-informed actions that improve learning outcomes and reduce dropout or failure rates.
+* **Why are we solving this problem:** This model can serve as an early warning system — enabling educators and decision-makers to take proactive, data-informed actions that improve learning outcomes and reduce dropout or failure rates.

+### Exploration

+You can find a notebook explaining what was done in order to obtain the results [here](../src/student_performance_prediction/main.ipynb).

-## 2. Dataset description
+## Dataset description

 | Data | Definition | Type | Values
 | ----------- | ----------- | ----------- | ----------- |